 Testers should review each code build for any potential issues.
 That makes the application more secure and resilient against threats.
 Examples of security testing include:

-- Vulnerability Scanning — Use automated vulnerability remediation tools to scan an application for known misconfigurations, vulnerabilities, and other security weaknesses like outdated software components or exposed sensitive information.
+- Vulnerability Scanning: Use automated vulnerability remediation tools to scan an application for known misconfigurations, vulnerabilities, and other security weaknesses, such as outdated software components or exposed sensitive information.

-- Security Code Review — Security experts perform a manual inspection of an application’s source code to detect problems like coding errors and insecure authentication mechanisms.
+- Security Code Review: Security experts manually inspect an application’s source code to detect problems such as coding errors and insecure authentication mechanisms.

 5. Deployment